Aryetis/Obenkyobo/DevReadme.md

 ### 2. Time to get Obenkyobo's repository :
 - `git clone --recurse-submodules git@github.com:Aryetis/Obenkyobo.git` (or `git clone --recurse-submodules https://github.com/Aryetis/Obenkyobo.git` if you don't use ssh keys for github)
 - And then simply open its `ObenkyoboProject.pro` file with QtCreator.
-Once there you'll have to setup a "kit" using the arm-kobo-linux-gnueabihf-gcc/g++ and qt binaries compiled above. cf screenshot below and check "4.
-Setting up gdb" section if you want to setup a working gdb.
+Once there you'll have to setup a "kit" using the arm-kobo-linux-gnueabihf-gcc/g++ and qt binaries compiled above.
+Compilers should be in the `~/x-tools/arm-kobo-linux-gnueabihf` folder and you'll want to add the custom Qt in the "Qt Versions" tab by picking its qmake at `~/qt-bin/qt-linux-5.15-kde-kobo/bin`.
+"Run device" should be pretty much self explanatory, although now might be a good time to install <a href="https://www.mobileread.com/forums/showthread.php?t=254214">Niluje's kobo stuff</a> to get a working gdb client, rsync, sftp running on your kobo.
+Gdb can be setup later on (check section "4.
+Setting up gdb").
+Once you've setup everything your kit should look somewhat like this.

 <p align="center">
   <img src="DevReadme/KoboQtKit.jpg" width="807" height="528" >